fionahiklas/local_drone_with_gitea/README.md

 Setup for running [gitea](https://docs.gitea.io) and Drone locally for testing and development purposes

-Currently this is on a Mac but should be transferrable to anything running Docker.
+Currently this is on a Mac but should be transferrable to anything capable of running Vagrant and VirtualBox

+NOTE: Currently this project is being refactored and reworked so that the docker containers run in a Vagrant VM.
+I tried setting everything up to just run in containers natively but hit the problem that any images used by Drone itself in steps will likely access gitea or the drone server.
+This means that the host OS needs to be able to resolve those names.
+Essentially this means hacking `/etc/hosts` or similar and I want to avoid that on the host.
+Using Vagrant means it can be done in the guest and ports mapped back to the host to allow access.

+TODO: Complete all the Vagrant shenanigans :D

 ## Quickstart